-I think Jessica Seinfeld’s brilliant idea to add fruit and vegetable purees to all sorts of kid-friendly recipes (such as mixing cauliflower in mac and cheese, spinach in brownies, and carrots in meatballs) is just that…brilliant.
+I think Jessica Seinfeld’s idea to add fruit and vegetable purees to all sorts of recipes is brilliant.
 Actually, bestselling author Missy Chase Lapine did this first in her book Sneaky Chef.
 I have Missy’s book too and I absolutely love it just as much as Jessica’s.

 But, here’s the deal.
 Just because you sprinkle some flaxseeds into your cake batter or mix half a cup of carrot puree in a meatloaf that serves 8 does not necessarily mean your recipe is then truly, intrinsically healthy.
 This is the same problem people have when trying to figure out whether or not a packaged food is healthy or not.
 The thing is, the majority of the ingredients used in a recipe (or packaged food) need to be healthful in order for the food to be considered healthy.

-When I do recipe development my goal is to use as many health-promoting, nutrient-dense ingredients as I possibly can without sacrificing taste.
+My goal when creating a recipe is to use as many health-promoting, nutrient-dense ingredients as I possibly can without sacrificing taste.
 Of course this is often easier said than done…especially when making desserts.

-How Can You Make a Healthy Gingerbread Recipe?
+How Can You Make a Healthy Recipe for Gingerbread Loaf?

 The most obvious thing to do is to reduce the sugar.
-Your average gingerbread spice cake recipe calls for a most unhealthy 2 cups of sugar.
-I managed to reduce the sugar to only 1/2 cup Coconut Palm Sugar, and 1/4 cup molasses.
-Coconut Sugar is an unrefined sugar that still contains all of its vitamins and minerals.
+Your average gingerbread calls for a most unhealthy 2 cups of sugar.
+I managed to reduce the sugar to only 1/2 cup coconut sugar, and 1/4 cup molasses.
+Coconut sugar is an unrefined sugar that still contains all of its vitamins and minerals.
 Plus I added molasses, which at least contains trace minerals like iron, zinc, chromium and copper.

-But not to worry, I promise my Healthy Gingerbread Recipe still tastes sweet as pie!
+But not to worry, I promise my healthy recipe for Gingerbread Loaf still tastes sweet as pie!
 In fact, I bet you could even reduce the sugar by another 1/4 cup and not notice the difference.

 2. Be sure to use whole grain, gluten-free flour.

-Your conventional gingerbread spice cake calls for all-purpose flour (which is highly processed, fiber-less and enriched with synthetic nutrients).
+Your conventional recipe for gingerbread loaf calls for all-purpose flour.
+Which is highly processed, fiber-less and enriched with synthetic nutrients.
 But, why use any nutrient-poor and refined all-purpose flour at all?
-You can still get an amazing tasting cake by using 100% whole wheat flour, or better yet, a whole grain, gluten-free flour!
+You can still get an amazing tasting cake by using 100% whole grain gluten flour!

-However, for those who are gluten-free, try Bob’s Red Mill All-Purpose Gluten Free Flour (it is the most nutritious one I have seen on the market and also has fiber, which many all-purpose gluten free flours are lacking.)
+Try King Arthur’s Measure-for-Measure Whole Grain Gluten Free Flour.
+It is the most nutritious one I have seen on the market and also has fiber, which many all-purpose gluten free flours are lacking.